Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes: Relations among -polynomials, -vectors, -vectors and cluster variables

 Thus we obtain the relations among cluster variables, $g$-vectors, $F$-polynomials and $d$-vectors as the following diagram.
 Note that the maps from $\{F-polynomials\}$ are restricted in the subset consisting of non-initial $F$-polynomials since all initial $F$-polynomials equal to $1$.

 A natural question is that whether we can construct a map from the set of $d$-vectors to one of the other three sets in Figure \ref{fig7}. \begin{Problem} In a cluster algebra $\A$, is an element in $\mathcal{P}$ uniquely determined by its denominator vector in $\Z^{n}$?
 In particular, is the $g$-vector $g_{l,t}$ associated to a cluster variable $x_{l;t}$ determined uniquely by its denominator vector $d_{l;t}$? \end{Problem} The answer is positive in some special cases.
 For example, when $\A$ is of rank 2, according to Proposition \ref{polytope basis equals greedy basis}, $\mathcal{P}$ is the greedy basis whose elements are parameterized by denominator vectors.
-However, in general this is still an open question.
-We think that the Newton polytope might be helpful in considering this problem.
+However, in general this is not true even for cluster variables.
+We think that the polytope method might be helpful in considering this problem.